liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-displaying-guestbooks.markdown

     Toolbar toolbar = (Toolbar) findViewById(R.id.toolbar);
     setSupportActionBar(toolbar);

-First, you need the `ActionBar` and `Toolbar` to be instance variables that you can refer to anywhere in the activity.
+First, remove these two lines.
+You need the `ActionBar` and `Toolbar` to be instance variables that you can refer to anywhere in the activity.
 Add these variables to the `GuestbooksActivity` class now:

     private ActionBar actionBar;
     private Toolbar toolbar;